Frequently Asked Questions

 Other requests will be considered on a case-by-case basis.
 To submit a request to live off campus, go to the Residence Life homepage, click the link to “Forms” in the lower left corner, and select ‘Request to Live Off Campus.”
 Once you submit your request, you will immediately receive an email to your Delhi email address confirming we have received your request.
 Within three business days, you will receive an email from the Office of Residence Life letting you know if your request to live off campus has been approved or not.

 Gender Inclusive rooms allow for two people regardless of gender to live together in a room.
-For 2020-21, Gender Inclusive rooms are available in Russell Hall, Catskill Hall, and Riverview Townhouses.
+For 2023-24, Gender Inclusive rooms are available in Russell Hall, Catskill Hall, and Riverview Townhouses.
 Gender Inclusive rooms are assigned in advance of students picking their own room.
-For additional information, contact the Director of Residence Life in 111 Catskill Hall by Friday, March 27.
+For additional information, contact the Senior Assistant Director of Residence Life in 111 Catskill Hall by Monday, April 3.

 - Residents of the Riverview Townhouses do not have to have a meal plan.
 They may choose to have one if they wish (including a commuter plan), but it is not required.